pymupdf/PyMuPDF-Utilities/text-extraction/README.md

 * `pdf2textblocks.py`: extracts the text portioned in so-called "blocks", as collected by the underlying MuPDF library.
 These text blocks are sorted by their accompanying coordinates to establish a "Western" reading order: top-left to bottom-right.
 In many cases, this output should produce satisfactory results in reading order, while maintaining a high extraction speed.
 There are however cases, where this expectation cannot be met.
 For example, multi-column text or text in tables will not show up satisfactorily.

 * `fitzcli.py`: is a duplicate of the PyMuPDF batch / CLI module.
 So it offers all functions and commands described [here](https://pymupdf.readthedocs.io/en/latest/module.html) **_plus_** the new command `gettext`, which offers text extraction from arbitrary MuPDF documents.
 Most importantly, you can now etract text in a **_layout-preserving_** manner.
-In the next section we will describe this in detail.
+The next section describes this in detail.

 # Layout-preserving Text Extraction